 Working in Cardiff

-Whether you want to start your career in PPC, SEO, content, social media, PR or any other strand of digital marketing, take a look at our top 10 agencies in Cardiff, to get you started on your job hunt.
+Whether you want to start your career in PPC, SEO, content, social media, PR or any other strand of digital marketing, there’s many opportunities in Cardiff.

 I find the agency life keeps everyday different.
 I get to work with a variety of clients, with different personalities and different goals from their marketing strategies.
 I love helping them to grow and reach their goals.
 To graduates aspiring to work in the industry, I would firstly try and get any experience possible - as you never know where it may take you.
 And secondly, show people that you have a passion for not only marketing, but also people.
 It's key to understanding a business and people really appreciate enthusiasm, as well as knowledge.